ScottBurger/svblog2testing2/rankings.md

 Each week we play one of the top 100(ish) games in the roguelike pantheon then rank em.

+* Scott rankings only
+* Will rankings only
+* Colin rankings only
+* Guest rankings

+The combined ranking data can be found below:

 | Game | Scott Rank | Will Rank | Colin Rank | Avg |
 |  :----: |  :----: |  :----: |  :----: |  :----: |